 Top Three Homemade Face Scrub Recipes for Blackheads

 Face scrubs are one of the best homemade remedies for blackheads.
-No need to use blackhead tools or harsh pore strips—both of these can damage skin and even leave your pores open to more germs and dirt, resulting in more black heads!
+There's no need to use blackhead tools or harsh pore strips—both of these can damage skin and even leave your pores open to more germs and dirt, resulting in more blackheads!
 Simply combine a few kitchen ingredients to create a powerful, all-natural treatment.

 1. Cleansing: Lemon and Salt Face Scrub